facebookresearch/modeling_long_term_future/README.md

 - The main branch contains experiments for the BabyAI tasks.
 - The mujoco branch contains experiments for the Mujoco tasks.
+- The carracing branch contains experiments for CarRacing task.

 Based on code base for the BabyAI project at Mila. https://github.com/mila-iqia/babyai